 • Indeed Labs Watermelon Melting Balm: This is a first step, oil-based cleanser perfect for melting away heavy makeup and waterproof sunscreen and excessive oil.
 Containing watermelon seed oil, which helps moisturise and supply the skin with potent antioxidants to neutralise free radicals.
 This cleanser is ideal for dry and sensitive skin types.

-• PCA Skin Creamy Cleanser: This cleanser is ideal for dry and sensitive skin types, due to its cream-like consistency and nourishing ingredients.
+• PCA Skin Creamy Cleanser: This cleanser from PCA Skin is ideal for dry and sensitive skin types, due to its cream-like consistency and nourishing ingredients.
 Containing rose hip oil to strengthen the skin, as well as aloe vera leaf juice to lower inflammation and moisturise the skin.
 It will not leave a tight feeling on the skin after cleansing.

 What is the best facial cleanser for sensitive skin?